 into their target, either with a thrusting weapon or with their own

-A Charge is best used to add power to a Charging Weapon Attack or a Shove, but occasionally minifigs find themselves just slamming into things, whether on purpose or by accident.
+A Charge can be used to add power to a Charging Weapon Attack or effectiveness to a Shove, but occasionally minifigs find themselves just slamming into things, whether on purpose or by accident.
 Knightly jousting, football tackles, and car crashes are all

 examples of Charge attacks.